uhhuhyeah/diabolical/README.md

 		};
 	</script>

-If you're using Rails, you might want to consider registering a new MIME type of `:dialog` then in you can have view files for the dialog like `app/views/sessions/new.dialog.erb`.
+If you're using Rails, you might want to consider registering a new MIME type of `:dialog` then you can have view files especially for the dialog like `app/views/sessions/new.dialog.erb`.

 Settings/Options<a name="settings"></a>
 ----------------